JustinMShea/phoenixdown/README.md

 Using **phoenixdown** has some prerequisites, such as Pandoc, LaTeX and some fonts.
 To compile PDF documents using **R**, you need to have Pandoc, LaTeX and several related packages installed.
 If you have a recent version of  [RStudio](http://www.rstudio.com/products/rstudio/download/), then you already have Pandoc and don't need to do anything more about that.

 Next is LaTeX.
-By far the easiest way to install LaTeX on any platform is with the [`tinytex`](https://yihui.name/tinytex/) package:
+An easy way to install LaTeX on any platform is with the [`tinytex`](https://yihui.name/tinytex/) package:

 ```
 install.packages(c('tinytex', 'rmarkdown'))